NomOrigine Background

 The name Rachel has Hebrew origins.
 It is derived from the Hebrew name רָחֵל (Rāḥēl), which means "ewe" or "lamb" in Hebrew.
 Rachel is a significant biblical name, as she was one of the wives of Jacob and the mother of Joseph and Benjamin in the Old Testament.

-Unlock and discover the hidden secrets of the first name Rachel!
+Unlock and discover the hidden secrets of the first name Rachel

-For 3.95 $, access the fascinating history of your first name and discover details you won't find anywhere else!
+For only 3.95 $, get exclusive access to the complete and fascinating history of your first name.
+Discover details you won't find anywhere else!

 • Full access for 7 days